FedEx Express Flight 80: Fatalities

 The only people on board the aircraft were the Captain, Kevin Kyle Mosley, 54, of Hillsboro, Oregon, and First Officer Anthony Stephen Pino, 49, of San Antonio, Texas.
-Both pilots were removed to the Japanese Red Cross Narita Hospital (成田赤十字病院 Narita Seki Jūji Byōin) where they were pronounced dead.
-Captain Mosley, a former United States Marine Corps fighter pilot, had been with FedEx Express since July 1, 1996 and had accumulated more than 12,800 total career flight hours, including 3,648 hours on the MD-11.
-First Officer Pino, a former C-5 Galaxy pilot in the United States Air Force, joined FedEx Express in 2006 and had accumulated more than 6,300 total career flight hours, 879 of them on the MD-11.
-Nobody on the ground was injured.
+Both pilots were taken to the Japanese Red Cross Narita Hospital (成田赤十字病院 Narita Seki Jūji Byōin) where they were pronounced dead.
+Captain Mosley, a former United States Marine Corps fighter pilot, had been with FedEx Express since July 1, 1996, and had accumulated more than 12,800 total career flight hours, including 3,648 hours on the MD-11.
+First Officer Pino, a former C-5 Galaxy pilot in the United States Air Force (1981–2004), joined FedEx Express in 2006 and had accumulated more than 6,300 total career flight hours, 879 of them on the MD-11.
+No one on the ground was injured.

 Runway closure

-Runway 16R/34L (length 13,125 ft) was closed for many hours after the accident (with passenger flight cancellations or delays), leaving the shorter 16L/34R as the only available active runway.
-As a result, many flights operated by larger aircraft had to be canceled or diverted to other airports such as nearby Haneda Airport, as 16L/34R is too short (length 7,150 ft) for some types to operate safely, and some large aircraft types such as Boeing 777-300ER and Airbus A340-600 are restricted from using taxiway "B" (Bravo) which services that runway because of inadequate horizontal clearances.
+Runway 16R/34L (length 13,125 ft) was closed for many hours after the accident, leaving the shorter 16L/34R as the only available active runway.
+As a result, many flights operated by larger aircraft had to be canceled or diverted to other airports such as nearby Haneda Airport, as 16L/34R is too short (length 7,150 ft) for some types to land safely, and other infrastructure limitations further prevented the operation of larger commercial aircraft.

-Aircraft history
+Aircraft

 The aircraft was built in 1994 as an MD-11 passenger airliner.
-It was acquired temporarily by NASA to use as the test bed for their Propulsion-Controlled Aircraft system (PCA) in 1995.
+It was acquired temporarily by the National Aeronautics and Space Administration (NASA) to use as the test bed for their Propulsion-Controlled Aircraft system (PCA) in 1995.
 Later it was owned and operated by Delta Air Lines from 1996 to 2004 under the FAA registration N813DE in such configuration.
 The trijet was sold to FedEx in October 2004 when Delta retired its MD-11 fleet in favor of switching to more-efficient twin-engine Boeing 767s and Boeing 777s on its long-haul routes.
 Following its acquisition by FedEx, the plane was stored at Phoenix Goodyear Airport in Goodyear, Arizona pending its conversion there to an MD-11F by Dimension Aviation, Inc., Boeing's Douglas Products Division airframe conversion contractor located at that field.
 The aircraft entered service with FedEx in its all-cargo configuration in late 2006 as N526FE.
 It was powered by three Pratt & Whitney PW4462 engines.